Ontario Highway 407: Burlington–Vaughan

 Highway 407 begins in Burlington within Halton Region (part of the GTA) at the Freeman Interchange between Highway 403 and the QEW, from which it branches off northward.
-The six-lane route passes under Brant Street (Halton Regional Road 18), Upper Middle Road, and Guelph Line (Halton Regional Road 1) before it interchanges with Dundas Street (Halton Regional Road 5, formerly Highway 5).
-It briefly enters green space as it curves gently to the northeast, avoiding the nearby Niagara Escarpment.
+The six-lane route passes under Brant Street (Halton Regional Road 18), Upper Middle Road, and Guelph Line (Halton Regional Road 1), before it interchanges with Dundas Street (Halton Regional Road 5, formerly Highway 5).
+It briefly enters green space as it curves gently to the northeast, ultimately avoiding the nearby Niagara Escarpment.
 The route is crossed by Walkers Line, east of which residential subdivisions line the south side and green space lines the north of the highway.
 At an interchange with Appleby Line (Halton Regional Road 20), the highway straightens and travels parallel to Dundas Street before passing over Bronte Creek and under the Canadian National Railway's (CN) Halton Subdivision.

 Highway 407 alignment to Highway 403 in Mississauga.

 Highway 407 south of Highway 401; this section follows a north–south alignment to Highway 403.

-East of Bronte Creek, Highway 407 enters an agricultural area, interspersed with woodlots.
+East of Bronte Creek, Highway 407 enters an agricultural area, which is interspersed with woodlots.
 It enters Oakville at the Tremaine Road (Halton Regional Road 22) overpass, then gradually swerves to the north as it encounters an interchange with Bronte Road (Halton Regional Road 25, formerly Highway 25).
 The route crosses Sixteen Mile Creek just north of Glenarchy Conservation Area, then travels parallel to the creek for several kilometres.
-It swerves north after an interchange with Neyagawa Boulevard (Halton Regional Road 4), north of the hamlet of Glenarchy.
+It swerves north after an interchange with Neyagawa Boulevard (Halton Regional Road 4), north of the Hamlet of Glenarchy.
 After diverging from the creek, it curves northeast, parallel to and north of Burnhamthorpe Road (Halton Regional Road 27) and the William Halton Parkway (Burnhamthorpe Road's bypass), where it crosses under Sixth Line and interchanges with Trafalgar Road (Halton Regional Road 3).
 Highway 407 then encounters Highway 403 (near Hydro One Trafalgar Transformer Station), where it curves sharply to the northwest, while Highway 403 curves from the southeast to the northeast; resulting in both highways meeting and deflecting at a 90-degree angle and not crossing each other.